Overview

 Once we confirm we have a complete Signature Page and Exhibit A, we contact the WTC Health Program for information about your certified condition(s).

-If any of the above documents are missing or insufficient, or if the WTC Health Program notifies us that you do not have a certified physical condition, the VCF will send you a missing information letter and place the claim in “Inactive” status.
-Once the required documents are received and verified as sufficient, the claim will be reactivated for review, and if applicable, the VCF will request information from certain government entities, employers, and other third parties that may support presence for VCF purposes.
+If any of the above documents are missing or insufficient, or if the WTC Health Program notifies us that you do not have a certified physical condition, the VCF will place the claim in “Denied” status.
+We will send you a letter explaining what you need to do to reactivate the claim.
+Once you submit the required documents, we will verify all the information is sufficient, and reactivate the claim for review.
+If applicable, the VCF will also request information from certain government entities, employers, and other third parties that may support presence for VCF purposes.

 b.
 Substantive Eligibility Review